hyperstack-org/hyperstack/README.md

-### The `HyperStore` Mixin
+### The `Hyperloop::Store::Mixin` Mixin

-You can also include `HyperStore` in any class and then use all the methods described above.
+You can also include `Hyperloop::Store::Mixin` in any class and then use all the methods described above.
 Useful when you want to add HyperStore capabilities to another class.